marceloifpe/marceloifpe/README.md

 ###

 <h2 align="left">Hello, my name is Marcelo Augusto.
 I am a Computer Technician for the Internet, graduating from IFPE Campus Belo Jardim-PE, where I had my first contact with IT in 2017.
-Today, I am currently studying Computer Engineering at UFRPE in Belo Jardim-PE.
+Today, I am currently studying Software Engineering at IFPE in Belo Jardim-PE.
 I am always looking to constantly update my knowledge with courses and seek new challenges in the technology area to test my learning.
 I love the IT area, especially data analysis and programming.
 I have some professional experience as an IT support intern, as a network analyst, as a data intelligence scholarship holder, and also as an engineering intern in the area of ​​task automation, data intelligence, and creation of Low Code apps.</h2>

 ###